-Installing the blade guard and anti-kickback pawl assembly (Fig. BB, CC, DD)
+Installing the blade guard and anti-kickback pawls assembly (Fig. BB, CC, DD, EE)

-- Make sure the blade is elevated to its maximum height and the bevel is set at 0°.
-Make sure the bevel lock handle is tight. - 2.
-Raise the riving knife to its highest position.
-Take the anti-kickback pawl assembly and lift up the locking lever (1) located on top.
-(Fig. BB) - Place the front of assembly into slot (2-Fig. BB) and push down making sure the assembly is engaged in the slots.
-There should be no movement of the assembly.
-Push down on the locking lever (1).
-(Fig. CC)
+1. Make sure the blade is elevated to its maximum height and the bevel is set at 0°.
+Make sure the blade bevel lock handle is tight.

+- 2. Raise the riving knife (1) to its highest position (through cut position).
+Take the anti-kickback pawls assembly and lift up the locking lever (2) located on top.
+(Fig. BB) - Place the front of assembly into slot (3) and push down, making sure the assembly is engaged in the slots.
+Push down on the locking lever (2) to lock.
+(Fig. BB, CC)